LeWestopher/cakephp-monga/README.md

 - [X] Basic Connection object support for retrieving an instance of the Monga class for simple data retrieval. **Added in 0.1.0**
 - [X] Collection ~~and Entity level~~ abstraction layers (EG - UserCollection.php ~~and User.php~~ for Mongo) **Added in 0.2.0**
 - [ ] SSL Support via the stream context on the third argument of the MongoClient constructor
-- [ ] Query logging via the stream context on the third argument of the MongoClient constructor
+- [X] Query logging via the stream context on the third argument of the MongoClient constructor **Added in 0.3.0**
 - [X] A CollectionRegistry class for retrieving Mongo collections with connection params already passed in. **Added in 0.2.0**
 - [ ] Custom behavior support on the Collection level class
 - [ ] Events integration on the Collection level class
+- [ ] Validation Support

 ### Support